PayMCP/paymcp-docs/docs/concepts-and-flows.md

 - Timeout duration depends on the client
 - Requires progress reporting support that can display progress messages (not just percentages)

-### DYNAMIC_TOOLS Flow
+### DYNAMIC_TOOLS

-The dynamic-tools flow changes the set of tools that are visible at specific points in the interaction.
+The dynamic-tools mode changes the set of tools that are visible at specific points in the interaction.
 PayMCP temporarily exposes only the next valid action (e.g., temporarily expose `confirm_payment`, hide `generate_image`, and send a `listChanged` notification) so the LLM is strongly guided to proceed correctly.

 <Tabs>
 <TabItem value="python" label="Python">